Copyright © 2007 jsd

 We are going to stick with equation 1 as it stands, because (a) as we shall see, there are good technical reasons for it, and (b) it is conventional in every field of science and engineering, including physics, advanced chemistry, and even sometimes (albeit not always) introductory chemistry.

 This definition implies that in simple cases, the dipole moment vector is directed from minus charge and towards positive charge.
-This is related to the fact that the plain old position vector of a point is directed from the origin towards the point in question.
+This is related to the fundamental and non-controversial idea that the position vector of a point is directed from the origin towards the point in question.
 This relationship is shown in figure 1.

 You can see that the position vectors are subtracted in the usual way, namely by reversing r2 and then adding +r1 and −r2 tip-to-tail.